Beacon User Guide

 - Custom scripts have been created to use these ssh keys, which prevent prompts asking using users for passwords

 Jobs can be submitted to the queue via the

 qsub command.
-The batch and interactive sessions are available.
+Both batch and interactive sessions are available.
 Batch mode is the typical method to submit production simulations.
 If one is not certain on how to construct a proper job executable, it is beneficial to use the interactive queue.